lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/README.md

 ### 📺 Click below to see Lynn's 2 minute intro to this section
 [![GCP Code Tools](http://img.youtube.com/vi/6QL1yyP2iGM/0.jpg)](http://www.youtube.com/watch?v=6QL1yyP2iGM "Intro GCP Services for Cool Tools")

-Here are the topic pages in this section:

-- Use Source Repositories for code
-- Use Deployment manager to deploy infrastructure
-- Use Container Registry to host container images
-- Monitor services with Stackdriver for reading logs